subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 * Period of 1260 days is 98.6%
 * Period of 2520 days is 100.0%

 That means, trading every day is almost close to tossing an unbiased coin, you have an edge of only 3%.
-However, if you trade and hold the index long enough, at least about a year, the chances of having a positive return is extremely high, even more than 75%.
+However, if you trade and hold the index long enough, at least about a year, the chances of having a positive return are extremely high, even more than 75%.

 ### Distribution of Returns

 Well, now we know that there is a positive return when you trade long enough.
-But if the return significantly higher than 0?
-For example, if does not make sense if you hold the index for 1 year only to see it gain in value by merely 1%.
+But is the return significantly higher than 0?
+For example, it does not make sense if you hold the index for 1 year only to see it gain in value by merely 1%.
 The banks would have given you more returns.
-We need to see at least 10%-12% gain like all the financial gurus around are telling us.
+We need to see at least a 10%-12% gain agreeing with what all the financial gurus around are telling us.

 Let's verify this.